arthurredfern/cnn-sentiment/README.md

 ## Data

 The model is trained with the Customer Reviews dataset, annotated by Minqing Hu and Bing Liu at the University of Illinois.
-For more information can be found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html).
+More information can be found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html).
 To download it, run

 ```shell
 bash get-data.sh